lz4/lz4/programs/lz4.1.md

   Force write to standard output, even if it is the console.

 * `-m` `--multiple`:
-  Multiple file names.
+  Multiple input files.
-  By default, the second filename is used as the destination filename for the compressed file.
-  With `-m`, it is possible to specify any number of input filenames.
-  Each of them will be compressed independently, and the resulting name of each compressed file will be `filename.lz4`.
+  Compressed file names will be appended a `.lz4` suffix.
   This mode also reduces notification level.
+  `lz4 -m` has a behavior equivalent to `gzip -k`
+  (it preserves source files by default).

+* `-r` :
+  operate recursively on directories.
+  This mode also sets `-m` (multiple input files).

 * `-B#`:
   Block size \[4-7\](default : 7)<br/>
   `-B4`= 64KB ; `-B5`= 256KB ; `-B6`= 1MB ; `-B7`= 4MB

 * `-BD`:
-  Block dependency (improves compression ratio on small blocks)
+  Block Dependency (improves compression ratio on small blocks)

 * `--[no-]frame-crc`:
   Select frame checksum (default:enabled)